Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Introduction

 \subsubsection{Adaptive Control}

-The goal of adaptive control is to tune the controller's variables online during deployment \cite{Astrom1991}.
-Adaptive control has been applied for manipulation tasks to robotic arms \cite{Slotine1987}, mobile robots \cite{Liu1998,Li2008,Culbertson2021}, and quadruped robots \cite{Sombolestan2022,Sombolestan2023}.
-The conventional Model Reference Adaptive Control (MRAC) architecture was originally designed for controlling linear systems in the presence of parametric uncertainties \cite{Slotine1991, Zhang2017}.
-However, it lacks the ability to characterize the input/output performance of the system during the transient phase.
+Adaptive control aims to tune the controller's variables online during deployment \cite{Astrom1991}.
+Adaptive control has been applied for manipulation tasks to robotic arms \cite{Slotine1987}, mobile robots \cite{Liu1998, Li2008, Culbertson2021}, and quadruped robots \cite{Sombolestan2022, Sombolestan2023}.
+The conventional Model Reference Adaptive Control (MRAC) architecture was initially designed for controlling linear systems in the presence of parametric uncertainties \cite{Slotine1991, Zhang2017}.
+However, it cannot characterize the input/output performance of the system during the transient phase.
 To address this limitation and improve the transient performance of adaptive controllers, the $L_1$ adaptive control offers several advantages over traditional MRAC, such as decoupling adaptation and robustness within a control framework \cite{L1_adaptive}.
-In addition, by incorporating a low-pass filter in adaptation law, the $L_1$ adaptive control can provide stability \cite{Cao2007} and transient performance \cite{Cao2006}.
+In addition, incorporating a low-pass filter in adaptation law allows the $L_1$ adaptive control to provide stability \cite{Cao2007} and transient performance \cite{Cao2006}.
 Therefore, the $L_1$ adaptive control technique guarantees robustness with fast adaptation \cite{Hovakimyan2010}, an essential criterion in dynamic robotics applications.
-Recently, by integrating $L_1$ adaptive controller and Bayesian learner, researchers leverage the fast adaption performance of the $L_1$ adaptive controllers and introduce a safe simultaneous control and learning framework \cite{Gahlawat2020,Gahlawat2021}.
+Recently, by integrating $L_1$ adaptive controller and Bayesian learner, researchers leverage the fast adaption performance of the $L_1$ adaptive controllers and introduce a safe simultaneous control and learning framework \cite{Gahlawat2020, Gahlawat2021}.